Beach mat at English Bay Beach

 This includes adding curb cuts on sidewalks, audible signals on crosswalks, improving parking options, and increasing employment opportunities.

-Learn more about our proposed strategy
+Learn more about our strategy

 Accessibility Strategy